 Someday, every one of us will die.
 Perhaps we'll go out in a blaze of glory, stamping our ticket after a life well-lived.
-Some of us may instead die on the inside as we draw the final straws of a dead-end career which cannot go on any longer.
-Regardless of whether your death is physical or emotional, one thing is for certain: your employer and coworkers will consider you to be dead to them forever.
+Some of us may instead die on the inside as we draw the final straws of a dead-end career that cannot go any longer.
+Regardless of whether your death is physical or emotional, one thing is for sure: your employer and coworkers will consider you to be dead to them forever.

 Office culture perpetuates strange idioms, my favorite of which is the timeless "hit by a bus" cliche.
 Every company has its fair share of veteran employees who have accumulated invaluable knowledge over the years.
-As companies find themselves relying on these contributors more and more, organizational gratitude begins to shift towards a sort of paranoia.
-None can help but wonder: "what if our best employee gets hit by a bus?
+As companies rely on these contributors more and more, organizational gratitude begins to shift towards a sort of paranoia.
+None can help but wonder: "what if our best employee gets hit by a bus?"

 I appreciate the poetic justice of an organization left helpless in the wake of exploiting employees.
 That said, there are other reasons to make sure the code you write is easily readable and workable by others.
 If you plan on building software that continues to live on, you're going to need to start by structuring your app logically.
 Let's start with square one: project configuration.

-There are plenty of file types we could use to store and access important variables throughout our project.
-File types like ini, YAML, or what-have-you all have unique ways of storing information within structured (or unstructured) hierarchies.
-Depending on the nature of your project, each of these file structures could either serve you well or get in the way.
-We'll be looking at the advantages of all these options, as well as how to parse these configs with their appropriate Python libraries.
+There are plenty of file types we could use to store and access essential variables throughout our project.
+File types like ini, yaml, and others all have unique ways of storing information within structured (or unstructured) hierarchies.
+Depending on your project's nature, each of these file structures could either serve you well or get in the way.
+We'll be looking at the advantages of all these options and parse these configs with their appropriate Python libraries.